 I had been visiting West Marin since before my birth, appreciating its topography and ecology since I’ve been a conscious human, and living there for years when they released Volume 1.
 And yet the sense of place conveyed within this Almanac opened my eyes to my surroundings in a completely different way.
 It was as if my powers of observation had been magnified.
 Everything seemed different, more luminous, containing so much more to discover if I could sit still long enough — or return frequently enough — to receive it.

 That first Almanac also shook awake my writer’s muscle.
 I found myself unable to pass through the landscape without composing works that wanted to find their place among other contributions, and I vowed to submit something to the next Volume.
-Perhaps the San Andreas fault that seemed to be writing itself every time I entered Olema Valley?
+Perhaps the San Andreas fault poem that seemed to be writing itself every time I entered Olema Valley?
 Or a drivers’ guide to Bolinas Lagoon, sharing my favorite seasonal points of interest?

 For most of the decade from 2007-2017, I lived in West Marin.
 Bolinas was home for most of that time but I also spent a lot of time in Point Reyes Station (where I rented office space for a couple of years).
 These small towns are nestled amongst some of the most beautiful places I have ever laid eyes upon, much less had the privilege of living in.